 When to Apply

 Each graduate program sets a unique application deadline.
 Most deadlines occur between December and February.
-A few programs accept applications for winter and spring admissions.
+A few programs accept applications for winter, spring, and summer admissions.
 For specific program deadlines, refer to the graduate admission instructions on the Office of Graduate Studies website or contact the specific program office.
 Applicants need not have completed their undergraduate programs prior to applying.

 How to Apply